SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

   GROUP BY SchemaName;
 ```

-Run the drop foreign key (which is the second column) in the query result to drop foreign key.we need to run the one more query to drop the foreign key.
+5. Run the drop foreign key (which is the second column) in the query result to drop foreign key.we need to run the one more query to drop the foreign key.
 ```
 SELECT concat('ALTER TABLE ', TABLE_NAME, ' DROP FOREIGN KEY ', CONSTRAINT_NAME, ';')
 FROM information_schema.key_column_usage
 WHERE CONSTRAINT_SCHEMA = 'employees'
 AND referenced_table_name IS NOT NULL;
 ```
-Assuming you have MySQL sakila sample database in the on-premise system, the command to do schema migration using mysqldump is:
+6. You have MySQL sakila sample database in the on-premise system, Use **mysqldump**  command to do schema migration.
 ```
 mysqldump -h [servername] -u [username] -p[password] --databases [db name] --no-data > [schema file path]
 ```
-To import schema to Azure Database for MySQL target, run the following command:
+7. To import schema to Azure Database for MySQL target, run the following command:
 ```
 mysql.exe -h [servername] -u [username] -p[password] [database]< [schema file path]
 ```

 ## Create a migration project
-We have already dms instance in Azure portal, open it, and then create a new migration project.<br/>
+Please note that you have already dms instance,which is pre-created for you.
+It would be in existing rg ODL_dms_XXXX-cloudrg.
 1. In the Azure portal, select All services, search for Azure Database Migration Service, and then select Azure Database Migration Services.Select + **New Migration Project**.<br/>
  <img src="images/08_new_migration_project.png"/><br/>
 2. On the New migration project screen, specify a name for the project, in the Source server type text box, select MySQL, in the Target server type text box, select AzureDatabaseForMySQL.<br/>